 Our EU Sustainable Finance Module forms a comprehensive toolkit designed to help clients align with EU regulatory requirements, including the Sustainable Finance Disclosure Regulation (SFDR), the EU Taxonomy for Sustainable Activities (EU Taxonomy), the revised Market in Financial Instruments Directive (MiFID II), the Insurance Distribution Directive (IDD), and the European Banking Authority’s (EBA) ESG Pillar 3 disclosures.

 Clients use our solutions to report on SFDR principle adverse impacts (PAIs), sustainable investment (as defined by Article 2(17) of the SFDR), and taxonomy alignment for issuers, funds and indexes.
 They also leverage our toolkit to further integrate sustainability into their investment processes and report on progress.

-Data and reporting for SFDR, Taxonomy and MiFID II
+Data and reporting for SFDR, Taxonomy, MiFID II and EBA Pillar 3 requirements

 The SFDR requires large asset owners and managers, investment advisers, banks, insurance companies and other financial market participants in the EU to assess and disclose sustainability risks and impacts annually.
 Disclosures cover how market participants consider sustainability as part of financial decision-making and the principal adverse impacts of their investments.

 Our SFDR dataset is designed to help clients prepare and file disclosures for SFDR reporting requirements at both the entity and product level, including the SFDR’s PAIs as well as pre-contractual and periodic disclosures.
 For more details, please refer to the MSCI SFDR Adverse Impact Metrics methodology (PDF, 860 KB).